Lunar Time in General Relativity: The Lunar Coordinate Time

 In what follows, we shall also use the Lunar Celestial Reference System (LCRS).
 Its spatial coordinates are denoted ${\bm z}=\left(z^i\right)=\left(z^1,z^2,z^3\right)$.
 The origin of LCRS is at the center of mass of the Moon and the spatial axes of LCRS are non-rotating with respect to the spatial axes of the BCRS.
-It is the lunar analog of the GCRS.\footnote{Definitions for the LCRS and its coordinate time TCL, consistent with the usage in this paper, are the subjects of a resolution being drafted for the IAU General Assembly in 2024.}
+It is the lunar analog of the GCRS.\footnote{Definitions for the LCRS and its coordinate time TCL, consistent with the usage in this paper, were the subjects of a resolution passed by the XXXII IAU General Assembly in 2024 \citep{iau2024}.}